SERVE: Students Engaging in Real Volunteer ExperiencesAPPLY TODAY

 -St. Ann’s Rest Home

-Please contact the Center for Community Service for information about how to apply for the program at firstname.lastname@example.org
+Please contact the Center for Community Service for additional information or questions at email@example.com.

 Marquette undergraduates spend an estimated 455,000 hours in service to the community each year.